HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="lighthouse_preconnect.sql"
 ) }}

-We saw only 19.67% of pages passing Lighthouse’s "[Preconnect to required origins](https://web.dev/uses-rel-preconnect/)" audit, creating a large opportunity for thousands of websites to start using `preconnect` or `dns-prefetch` to establish early connections to important third-party origins.
+We saw only 19.67% of pages passing Lighthouse's "[Preconnect to required origins](https://web.dev/uses-rel-preconnect/)" audit, creating a large opportunity for thousands of websites to start using `preconnect` or `dns-prefetch` to establish early connections to important third-party origins.

 {{ figure_markup(
   caption="Pages that pass the preload Lighthouse audit",